pytest-dev/pytest-bdd/README.rst

             And I press the publish button

-            Then I should not see the error message And the article should be published  # Note: will query the database
+            Then I should not see the error message And the article should be published

 Note that only one feature is allowed per feature file.